MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ## DLP enforcement change process

 Periodically, DLP enforcement changes are needed.
-These changes can be a due to new DLP capabilities, an enforcement gap being filled, or a bug fix.
+These changes can be due to new DLP capabilities, an enforcement gap being filled, or a bug fix.
 When changes can impact existing flows, the following staged DLP enforcement change management process is used.

 1. **Investigating**: Confirm the need for a DLP enforcement change and investigate the specifics of the change.